LeBoldus-Lab/hoboR/README.md

 ## Install using devtools

-This project is available on GitHub at `http://github.com/LeBoldus` and can be installed using `devtools`.
-We are working on a CRAN version.
+This project is available on GitHub at `https://github.com/LeBoldus-Lab/hoboR` and can be installed using `devtools`.
+CRAN pending.

 > For Windows
-'install from R cran', then you need to install from the [Rtools45 installer](https://cran.r-project.org/bin/windows/Rtools/rtools45/files/rtools45-6536-6492.exe) or [64-bit ARM Rtools45 installer](https://cran.r-project.org/bin/windows/Rtools/rtools45/files/rtools45-aarch64-6536-6492.exe).
+'install from R cran', then you need to install from the [Rtools45 installer](https://cran.r-project.org/bin/windows/Rtools/) or [64-bit ARM Rtools45 installer](https://cran.r-project.org/bin/windows/Rtools/).

 > ggplo2 (4.0.1) incompatible with rlang, use ggplot2 4.0.0.